-Insecurity is rooted in a feeling of being inadequate, of constantly thinking, ‘I’m not enough’ or ‘I’m not good enough.’
-Constantly nursing such feelings can cause dating anxiety, low self-esteem and make you rely far too much on external validation, rather than building up your own confidence and knowing your worth.
+Insecurity is rooted in a feeling of being inadequate, of constantly thinking, “I’m not enough” or “I’m not good enough”.
+Constantly nursing such feelings can cause dating anxiety, and low self-esteem and make you rely far too much on external validation, rather than building up your own confidence and knowing your worth.

 It’s possible that personal insecurities about your work or the way you look have spilled over in your relationship.
-Or, it could be that you or your partner entered the relationship with your own emotional baggage, and the relationship itself is the root cause of a lot of insecurity.
+Or, it could be that you or your partner entered the relationship with your respective emotional baggage, and the relationship itself is the root cause of a lot of insecurity.

 Types of insecurities in a relationship are manifold and it’s important to deduce the insecurity meaning in a relationship so that you spot the signs and can take steps to rectify them.
 We’ve listed out the 7 most common insecurities your relationship could face and signs that they’re affecting you and your partner more than you’d like.

 Emotional insecurity is an umbrella term and often means a general feeling of unease and inadequacy over one’s feelings.
 Symptoms could include an encounter with depression, avoidance of interpersonal contact, and fear of articulating your feelings or asserting yourself in situations.

 Conditions such as post-natal or postpartum depression also make the list of emotional insecurities, with fatigue, irritability, and insomnia being some common symptoms.
 Chronic worry over the future is another symptom since it gives you an illusion of control, thereby compensating for your insecurity.